Animal Frolics

 - Frogs: squatting, hopping, sounds

-- Turtles: on all fours, when a musical signal is given all students go in to their shell.
+- Turtles: on all fours.
+When a musical signal is given, all students go in to their shell.
 When the beat restarts, students come out of their shells and crawl.

 - Birds: flying with wings out, flocking usually following an adult.

-- Dinosaurs: large muscle strong movements
+- Dinosaurs: large muscle strong movements.

 - Dragons: like dinosaurs but might breath fire.

-- Beaversmay build dams or chew down trees, slap their tails to warn others.
+- Beavers: may build dams or chew down trees, slap their tails to warn others.

 - Opposums: play dead to handle danger.